Skip to content

 Automatic Collection

-• Method 1: Add FTRouteObserver to MaterialApp.navigatorObservers, set the pages to navigate in MaterialApp.routes, where the key in routes is the page name (view_name).
+• Method 1: Add FTRouteObserver to MaterialApp.navigatorObservers, set the pages to navigate in MaterialApp.routes, the key in routes is the page name (view_name).

 class MyApp extends StatelessWidget {